Come On In (You Did the Best You Could Do)

-"Come On In (You Did the Best You Could Do)" is a song written by Rick Giles and George Green, and recorded by American country music group The Oak Ridge Boys.
-It was released in November 1985 as the third single from the album Step On Out.
+"Come On In (You Did the Best You Could Do)" is a song written by Rick Giles and George Green, and recorded by The Oak Ridge Boys.
+It was released in November 1985 as the third single from Step On Out.
 The song reached number 3 on the Billboard Hot Country Singles & Tracks chart.
-The song was also recorded by Oak Ridge Boys member William Lee Golden on his 1986 solo album American Vagabond.
+The song was also covered by Oak Ridge Boys member William Lee Golden on his 1986 solo album American Vagabond.